Pros: Appealing a 90 Percent VA Disability Rating

 If you were denied a 90% rating within the last one year, you may be able to appeal the VA’s bad decision.
 If you denied over a year ago, you can re-apply for your 90% rating.
 You can apply for VA Disability benefits as many times as you like; there is no limit.

 What if I was denied a rating increase over a year ago?

 If you were denied a VA rating increase over one year ago and your disabilities have worsened, you can file an Increased Rating claim.
 These claims are different from appeals.
-You file an appeal when you disagree with a decision that was issued within the last one year.
+You file an appeal when you disagree with a decision that was issued within the last year.
 An Increased Rating claim’s goal is to prove to the VA that your disabilities are worse than they were when your last Rating Decision letter was issued.

 Can I afford a lawyer to help my appeal my 90% rating?

 Woods and Woods never charges a penny unless we win your claim.
 Our fee is a percentage of your backpay and case expenses.
 If you lose your VA disability claim, you owe us nothing.
-Woods and Woods veterans disability lawyers never bills by the hour or asks for money upfront.
+Woods and Woods veterans disability lawyers never bills by the hour and never asks for money upfront.
 We never charge for phone calls.